abtion/guidelines/employee_manual/employee_benefits.md

 There is also a possibility to get a health insurance for your family through our agreement.

 ## Discounts
+Find all the discount codes in 1password under the vault 'Discounts for Abtioneers'

 ### Halvkort
 With this card you get 50% discount in several places owned by Cocks&Cows.
 See the places on this link: [https://halvkort.dk/](https://halvkort.dk)